vadsam/ExData_Plotting1/README.md

 ## Introduction

+This repo contains the solution files for the project 1 in the Exploratory Data Analysis course.
+The R code and PNG file containg the plots for the assignment reside here.

+The instructions for the assignment can be seen below.

+## Assignment Instructions
 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning